dfinity/portal/docs/references/cli-reference/dfx-ping.md

 # dfx ping

-Use the `dfx ping` command to check connectivity to theicor a testnet.
+Use the `dfx ping` command to check connectivity to the IC or a testnet.
 This command enables you to verify that you can connect to the environment where you want to deploy to.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.